 Sweepstakes casinos for real cash prizes in California

 Fortunately, Californians aren’t completely out of options for playing casino games online.
-One solution is to use sweeps cash casinos – like Chumba Casino and Luckyland Slots, which run on virtual currencies while simultaneously providing their customers with an opportunity to win real money prizes.
+One solution is to use sweeps cash casinos – like Chumba Casino, Luckyland Slots, and FunzPoints which run on virtual currencies while simultaneously providing their customers with an opportunity to win real money prizes.

 The model is simple: players need to purchase virtual currency bundles to play the games.
 Each of those bundles comes with a promotional set of sweepstakes tickets, which can also be used to play the games.
 The catch is that you can win more of them if you put them at risk.
 Every ticket that has been played at least once can be used to redeem real money prizes, i.e., cash out.